181st Infantry Regiment (United States): World War I

-The regiment was mustered again into federal service on 30 March 1917 for World War I. Soldiers from the 6th Massachusetts were transferred to form the regiments of the 26th "Yankee" Division and mostly were part of the 104th Infantry Regiment.
-After the deployment of the Yankee Division, the remaining soldiers of the 6th Mass.
-(15 officers and 279 enlisted men) trained at Camp Wadsworth and formed the 4th Pioneer Infantry Regiment, commanded by Colonel Holton B. Perkins and filled to wartime strength with draftees.
-The pioneer regiments included such specialists as mechanics, carpenters, farriers, and masons.
-They were supposed to work under the direction of the engineers to build roads, bridges, gun emplacements, and camps "within the sound of the guns."
-They received standard infantry training so that they could defend themselves, but there are very few documented instances of any pioneer troops unslinging their rifles.
+The regiment was mustered again into federal service on 30 March 1917 for World War I. Most of the soldiers from the 6th Massachusetts were transferred to form elements of the 26th "Yankee" Division, which was also made up of soldiers from Connecticut, Maine, Rhode Island, New Hampshire, and Vermont; 62 men of Company M went to the 101st Supply Train, 82 men went to the 101st Engineer Train, 100 to the 102nd Infantry Regiment, 175 to the 101st Infantry Regiment, 326 men to the 101st Train Headquarters and Military Police, and 12 officers and 800 men to the 104th Infantry Regiment.
+Company L, which was made up of African American soldiers, was designated a separate company of infantry and later assigned to the segregated 372nd Infantry Regiment.
+The remaining soldiers of the 6th Massachusetts (15 officers and 279 enlisted men) formed the nucleus of the 4th Pioneer Infantry Regiment, which was filled to wartime strength with draftees.
+The regiment, commanded by Colonel Holton B. Perkins, trained at Camp Wadsworth, South Carolina.
+Pioneer infantry regiments included such specialists as mechanics, carpenters, farriers, and masons.
+They were intended to work under the direction of the engineers to build roads, bridges, gun emplacements, and camps "within the sound of the guns," but also received standard infantry training so that they could defend themselves.
+However, there are very few documented instances of any pioneer troops unslinging their rifles.
 Once in France, the regiment was selected to be re-trained to form the 382nd Infantry Regiment.
-Before that transition could be executed, the Fall Offensives of 1918 pushed the 4th Pioneer Infantry into service as engineer support and labor troops.
-The regiment was demobilized in February 1919 at Camp A.P.
-Hill, VA.
+Before that transition could be executed, the Fall Offensives of 1918 pushed the 4th Pioneer Infantry into service in their intended role as engineer support and labor troops.
 During the war, they served in the following campaigns: the Battle of Saint Mihiel, the Meuse Argonne Offensive, and the Battle of Lorraine 1918.

 The regiment additionally is entitled to World War I battle honors through the 104th Infantry (2nd Massachusetts) for Isle de France, Lorraine 1918, and Champagne-Marne.

-The unit reorganized on 31 August 1921 as the 3rd Infantry Massachusetts National Guard.
-It was redesignated as the 181st Infantry and assigned to the 26th Division on 30 November 1921 with headquarters at Worcester, Massachusetts.